 Write a conversation a parent has with a hamster, frog, or skunk.

-If you could invent a new pet, describe what it would look like, its favorite food, and how you would take care of it.
+If you could invent a new pet, describe what it would look like, its favorite food, what superpower it has, and how you would take care of it.

 If you were the pet and your pet you, what would you want them to do for you?